 - In any instant pot recipe that requires tomatoes, make sure the tomatoes, salsa or sauce does not touch the base of the instant pot, else you are likely to get a burn notice

-HOW TO MAKE AUTHENTIC MEXICAN RICE AND BEANS
+HOW TO MAKE RICE AND BEANS IN AN INSTANT POT

 Making authentic-tasting Mexican rice and beans in the Instant Pot is so easy!
 Don’t let all the buttons intimidate you.
 This recipe is a great beginner Instant Pot recipe.
 And if you find yourself unsure of anything check out our post called Is the Instant Pot Worth It, which is a complete beginner’s guide to the Instant Pot.